LEXUGE/config/README.md

 ```
 rustup component add rls rust-src rust-analysis
 ```
-Then use `cargo build` in your project dictionary for the first time.
+Then use `cargo build` in your project root folder for the first time.

 # Usage
 Simply override your own configs.